 - Remove the drop lid and use a spoon or ladle to scoop the broth and pour it over the exposed vegetables.

-- Turn down the heat to simmer, add 2 tsp of soy sauce and tilt the pan to distribute it through the rest of the broth.
+- Add 2 tsp of soy sauce and tilt the pan to distribute it through the rest of the broth.

 - Simmer for 3 minutes and taste-test the soup.
-(You can add more soy sauce if you prefer it saltier.)
+(You can add more soy sauce if you want it to be saltier.)

 - Once you're happy with the taste, dish up.
 Sprinkle with the cut snow peas to garnish.